jhstancel/smart-mail-template/README.md

 # Smart Mail Template

 Smart Mail Template is a project for generating clean, structured emails from pre-defined templates.
-It started as a tool for logistics and aerospace work, but it can be used anywhere — manufacturing, shipping, finance, or support — basically anywhere people send the same kinds of emails over and over.
+It started as a tool for logistics and aerospace work, but it can be used anywhere — manufacturing, shipping, finance, or support (basically anywhere people send the same kinds of emails over and over).

----

 ## What It Does